ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

 git pull download main --allow-unrelated-histories
 ```

-This second command can be run whenever the faculty need to provide you
+This second command can be run whenever the faculty need to provide you with new
-with new source code for this assignment.
-However, please note that, if you
+source code for this assignment.
+However, please note that, if you have edited
-have
-edited the files that the course instructor updated, running the previous
+the files that the course instructor updated, running the previous command may
-command may lead to Git merge conflicts.
-If this happens, you may need to
+lead to Git merge conflicts.
+If this happens, you may need to manually resolve
-manually resolve them with the help of the instructor or a teaching assistant.
+them with the help of the instructor or a teaching assistant.
+If you experience
+problems when following these steps for automatically accessing project updates
+you can also manually copy files from this repository to your GitHub repository.

 ## Problems